NamLe05/Focus-Husky/USERGUIDELINES.md

 - Assign the issue to yourself or someone else on the team, so it's tracked and resolved.

 # Known bugs

+- Pomodoro timer is not completely transparent
+- Still need to link the Pet's metrics based on the pomodoro sessions and tasks